What is a wetland anyway?

 When pollutants enter a wetland, the plant systems get to work.
 They absorb the pollutant into their roots before they release the filtered water.
 The bad stuff then gets absorbed in the wetland area soil, where bacteria and other microorganisms break them down.

-North Dakota’s Prairie Pothole Region is an amazing, wetland-rich area.
-The habitat mix is unlike anywhere else in the world, and it’s right here in North Dakota.
+The Prairie Pothole Region is an amazing, wetland-rich area.
+The habitat mix is unlike anywhere else in the world.

 These wetlands are more than just ecological powerhouses.
 Wetlands also offer a lot of environmental benefits to everyone.